 Brodie, B.S., D.V.
 Popescu, L. Rozylowicz, and S. Manolache.
 Workshop privind “Speciile de cerambicide (gândaci croitori) din arealul Parcului Natural Porțile de Fier” (English: Longicorn Beetle Assessment and Conservation, Iron Gates Natural Park) in Eșelnita, Romania (November 9, 2015)

-The Romanian Longicorn Project will feature stories on this website (bekkabrodie.com) and others.
+LIFE ROsalia will feature stories on this website (bekkabrodie.com) and others.
 Or follow on Twitter (@LIFEROsalia) for live research updates.
 If you missed one, don’t worry!
 You can catch up on missed blog posts specific to this project below:

 2.)
 The Case of the Mysterious Mesosa Longicorn Beetle (featured article in Entomology Today)